friskaam/friskaam/README.md

 I am a second year student at Universitas Wijaya Kusuma Surabaya, majoring in Informatics with a strong passion for Front-end, Back-end development and Data Analytics.

 - 🌱 I’m currently learning Backend development & Mobile development
-- 👯 I’m looking to collaborate on any projects
 - 🔭 I’m currently studying at Universitas Wijaya Kusuma Surabaya majoring in Informatics
+- 👯 Very looking to collaborate on any projects
 - ⚡ Fun fact: I love music🎶